 - For a healthier twist: Substitute half the oil with unsweetened applesauce to reduce fat without sacrificing moisture.

-- For extra flavor: Add a teaspoon of nutmeg to the cinnamon-sugar mix, or a tablespoon of maple syrup in the glaze for a warm, autumnal touch.
+- For extra flavor: Mix in a teaspoon of nutmeg with the cinnamon sugar, or stir a tablespoon of maple syrup into the glaze for a cozy, fall-inspired twist.

 - Add-ins: Chopped pecans or walnuts can be mixed into the cinnamon layer for added crunch, while a swirl of cream cheese adds richness.